 Walk, Bike, or Rideshare

 This one is easiest for city-dwellers.
-Reducing your environmental impact can be as simple as walking, riding your bike, or taking public transportation or ridesharing to places you would normally drive your car.
+A simple way to help the environment is to walk, ride your bike, or take public transportation or ridesharing to places you would normally drive your car.
 Aside from being healthier for your body, in the case of walking and biking, alternative transportation methods have already caused 287 thousand fewer tons of emissions released into the air each year.

 This social trend encourages people around the world to find an area nearby that has been trashed with litter.
 Then, take before and after photos while you clean up the area and share the results on social media.
 This not only gets you out and clearing litter but also encourages others to do the same!